 With that, let’s head across the Esplanade to Disney California Adventure to see its Christmas offerings!

-I attended Opa!
-A Celebration of Greece, which was held for a weekend this summer at Disneyland and Disney California Adventure, and I was blown away with how much effort was put into that weekend event.
-It was incredibly fun and promised to be just the start of Disneyland Resort’s ‘small world’ celebrations.
-We got a chance to see Viva Navidad in December 2013, and it takes this to the next level, far surpassing Opa in every way.
-Since this is tucked into the quiet Paradise Garden corner of Disney California Adventure, it’s going to be overlooked by a lot of guests, and this is unfortunate.
 This is the sleeper hit of Christmas at Disneyland Resort, and is something every guest should see.
 Find time to fit it into your schedule, because it’s full of fun cultural offerings.
 For those Walt Disney World fans out there, it’s the kind of thing you’d expect EPCOT Center (the old Epcot) to deliver.
-Plan to spend a few hours in Viva Navidad…you won’t be sorry!
+Plan to spend a couple hours enjoying Viva Navidad…you won’t be sorry!

 Let’s head to the Disneyland Resort hotels and Downtown Disney to see what they offer for the holidays…

-We’ve never tried them, but I’d be remiss if I didn’t mention the Disneyland handmade candy canes that are made on various days throughout the holiday season.
+I’d be remiss if I didn’t mention the Disneyland handmade candy canes that are made on various days throughout the holiday season.
 I’m not a huge candy cane fan, so I have no desire to wait in a long line 45 minutes before the park opened to get a ticket for a candy cane that cost $13+, but your mileage may vary.
 Our take is that these candy canes are probably more about hype and tradition than they are about taste.
-We don’t doubt that they’re good, but is any candy cane really that good?
+Is any candy cane really that good?